braney/anaconda-transition/PAPERS/PaperA_users-researchers/White-paper-to-users-researchers.rst

 R and Anaconda
 --------------

-.. attention:: Anaconda can be useful to manage separate virtual environments and R versions.
+Anaconda can be useful to manage separate virtual environments and R versions.
 This functionality can be retained while avoiding paid channels by sticking to strict channel sources using bioconda and conda-forge.
 Pixi or miniforge are good options for this.
-Like with python, some R packages may not be available in conda-forge but should be available in CRAN or other non-conda repositories.
-Additionally, virtual environments are available within R itself via renv.
+Like with python, some R packages may not be available in conda-forge but should be available in `CRAN <https://cran.r-project.org/>`__ or other non-conda repositories.
+Additionally, virtual environments are available within R itself via `renv <https://rstudio.github.io/renv/>`__.
 R also offers the ability to specify different package paths using R_LIBS_USER / .libPaths() which offers the functionality of virtual environments.

+.. attention:: Should we remove the following points?
+Or address them?

 	       - Provide guidance on evaluating and transitioning to new platforms.
 	       - Suggest strategies for negotiating with Anaconda or seeking waivers/exemptions.
 The CaRCC Anaconda Transition working group has shouldered the burden here.